Category Archive: Welfare trends report

 WTR and FER icon

-Welfare trends report and Forecast evaluation report due this July
+Welfare trends report and Forecast evaluation report postponed

+This has been postponed in light of the announcement of a General Election on Thursday 4 July.
 Our 2024 Welfare trends report (WTR) will be published on 2 July.
 This biennial report will examine the drivers of spending on incapacity benefits.
 It will be released alongside the upcoming Fiscal risks and sustainability report.
-On 18 July, we will then publish our 2024 Forecast evaluation report (FER).
-We will focus on our…
+On 18…

 wtr icon